 E-Commerce.
 In 2006, we began selling our products through the verabradley.com website.
 The objective of verabradley.com is to provide both a mechanism for marketing directly to consumers and a storefront where consumers can find the entire full-line Vera Bradley collection.
-During fiscal 2021, we re-platformed our website to Shopify Plus to become more streamlined, nimble, and efficient in our technology platform and business processes.
+During fiscal 2021, we re-platformed our website to become more streamlined, nimble, and efficient in our technology platform and business processes.
 Since 2018, we have also operated an online outlet site to reduce clearance sales from verabradley.com.
-We had approximately 66 million visits to verabradley.com and our online outlet site during fiscal 2021.
+We had approximately 52 million visits to verabradley.com and our online outlet site during fiscal 2022.

 Annual Outlet Sale.
+We have not held our annual outlet sale for the past two years as a result of the COVID-19 pandemic.
+We have also cancelled our calendar year 2022 sale.
 Our annual outlet sale is typically held in the Allen County War Memorial Coliseum Exposition Center in Fort Wayne, Indiana each spring.
 The annual outlet sale is an important tradition for Vera Bradley, has many loyal followers, and is an opportunity for us to sell our retired merchandise at discounted prices in a brand-right fashion.
-In light of the COVID-19 pandemic, we cancelled our calendar year 2021 and 2020 annual outlet sale.
-Our calendar year 2022 sale is currently planned for April 2022.
+We will be assessing the feasibility of future annual outlet sales in calendar 2023 and beyond.